 Tuition refunds for approved semester-length courses for which semester credit hours are awarded as described in the Refund Table below:

 Refund Table for Semester Credit Hours

 |Semester Length||100% Refund||70% Refund||25% Refund||0% Refund|

-Credit hours can be dropped and added without penalty if the exchange is equal.
+Credit hours can be dropped and added without penalty if the exchange is equal and exchanged prior to census date.
 When the charges for dropped hours are greater than for hours added, the refund policy outlined above applies to the net charges being dropped.

 If a student withdraws because the student is called into active military service or is required by the government to move to a new location that prohibits completion of the course work, 100 percent of applicable tuition and fees paid by the student for the semester will be refunded.
 Appropriate documentation will be required.

-The Registrar (with the appeal to the Vice President for Student Services) will have authority to refund applicable tuition and fees for a student who withdraws within 30 calendar days from the beginning of classes (15 calendar days for summer terms) if severe extenuating circumstances have occurred (beyond the student’s control) preventing the student from being enrolled.
+The Bursar (with the appeal to the Controller and/or Vice President for Fiscal Affairs) will have authority to refund applicable tuition and fees for a student who withdraws within 30 calendar days from the beginning of classes (15 calendar days for summer terms) if severe extenuating circumstances have occurred (beyond the student’s control) preventing the student from being enrolled.
 Appropriate documentation will be required.

 Regulations Concerning Checks